ILikeAI/AlwaysReddy/README.md

 - Sometimes it will stop recording shortly after it starts recording without the hotkey being pressed.
 I need to investigate...

 ### Setup:
+Please Note that I have only tested on Winodws so far.

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory
 3. Install reqs with `pip install -r requirements.txt`